 EGYPT AND MOHAMMED ALI BY JAMES ST. JOHN, 1834

-James Augustus St. John (1795-1875) was a Welsh journalist proficient in Arabic who visited Egypt on his own, arriving there on 8 November 1832 for a stay of unspecified length.
+James Augustus St. John (1795-1875) was a Welsh journalist proficient in Arabic who visited Egypt on his own, arriving there on 8 November 1832 for a stay of two years.
 In 1834, he returned to London, where his book, Egypt and Mohammed Ali; or Travels in the Valley of the Nile, was published that year in two volumes.

 Mohammed Ali Pasha was the radically modernising governor of Egypt under nominal Ottoman suzerainty.
 As explained in his introduction, St. John’s purpose in visiting Egypt was to discover how far Mohammed Ali had succeeded in regenerating it.

 Part of this book, including the first passage, but not the second, was reproduced in St. John's later and shorter book, Egypt and Nubia, Their History and their People (London, 18450